 What if my scores are lower than my high school/college - transcript marks?

-The results are only meant to advise you -- to make sure you are making the best choice for success.
-Remember - the CRT is not a substitute for pre-requisites; you will be accepted into a program only if you have all the requirements.
-Likewise, a low CRT score will not prevent you from entering a program; we may, however, give you some suggestions in order to better prepare you for your studies.
+The results are meant to advise you and supplement the Admissions team in making decisions and recommendations.
+The CRT is not a substitute for pre-requisites; you will be accepted into a program only if you have all the requirements.
+Likewise, a low CRT score will not necessarily prevent you from entering a program; we may give you some suggestions in order for you to be better prepared for your studies.

 How much time will I have to complete this assessment?

 The CRT is not timed.
 However, your sitting is generally booked for 3-hours.
 The assessment can take anywhere from 1 hour to the full 3 hours, and you may have more time if required (you may have to book another sitting to accomplish this at a later date).

 When will I get my results and how can I interpret the results?

 The proctor will not be able to interpret the results you get immediately.
 Your results do not appear as grades or percentages.
 You may discuss your scores/results with your Department Chair and Enrolment Officer.

 The CRT scoring sheet that you receive immediately after you assessment is done, will indicate whether you;